 BORN A REBEL is a nu-metal band based in Berlin, Germany.
 The five musicians combine political rap with hardrock and metal.
 Founded in late 2017 they started to create their own explosive and unique sound.
 Strong driving drumbeats mixed with fat basslines and punchy bright metal guitars create an ear popping blend of heavy hitting nu-metal music that will get you hooked and keep you coming back for more.

 Through their politically charged lyrics the band openly moves against mass surveillance, state terror, greed driven warfare, capitalism, racism, social disparity and actively stands up for social equality, free speech, whistleblowers, civil rights and world peace.
 BORN A REBEL is a symbol of the unity of nations and their people.
-The band roots itself in multiculturalism with its members coming from all parts of the globe including Thailand, Australia, Latvia and Germany.
+The band roots itself in multiculturalism with its members coming from different parts of the globe including Thailand, Brazil, Latvia and Germany.

 INTERVIEWS & CONCERTS

 The musicians have been interviewed in the past by STAR FM Berlin, Alex Berlin, different internet radio formats and mentioned in a vast array of music blogs.
-Their Facebook account is clocking in at around 4.200 followers.

 Check out the band on Instagram www.instagram.com/bornarebelband, Facebook www.facebook.com/bornarebelband and Youtube www.youtube.com/bornarebel.
 All links for the band you get here: www.linktr.ee/BORNAREBEL.